ElayachiFouad/agent-spec/README.md

 # Open Agent Specification

-Agent Spec is a portable, platform-agnostic configuration language that allows Agents and Agentic Systems to be described with sufficient fidelity.
+Agent Spec is a , platform-agnostic configuration language that allows Agents and Agentic Systems to be described with sufficient fidelity.
 It defines the conceptual objects and called components that compose Agents in typical Agent systems, including the properties that determine the components' configuration, and their respective semantics.